superflows-dev/sf-nav/README.md

 ## Features

+- **Accessibility** - This web component is designed considering the W3C accessibility recommendations
+- **Interoperability** - This is a web component, hence natively supported by the browsers.
+It can be used across any frontend framework such as React, Angular, Vue or with no framework at all

+## Functionality

-- Brand Info (complete) - Brand name and logo are customizable
+- **Brand Info** (complete) - Brand name and logo are customizable
-- Main Menu (complete) - Menu options are fully customizable
+- **Main Menu** (complete) - Menu options are fully customizable
-- Search Input (in-progress) - SfNav ships with a search input field
+- **Search Input** (complete) - SfNav ships with a search input field
 - Call-to-action Button (in-progress) - SfNav comes with a call-to-action button, which can be used to highlight key actions such as sign in and subscribe.
 - Profile Section (in-progress) - User profile section is also included, which can be used to show the status of a signed in user.
 It also includes a separate profile menu, that is customizable as well.
 - Notifications (in-progress) - Notifications feature is in-built, which includes a notification bell and a dropdown list to show recent notifications